 This is the second part of a three-part series in International Filtration News, providing a high-level view of the overall filtration market, drivers and size.
 You can find Part I of this series in Issue 4 of IFN or online at bit.ly/vastfiltermarket-partI.
-Here we take a deeper look at the air filtration market, with Part III focused on the liquid filtration market.
+Here we take a deeper look at the air filtration market, with Part III to focus on the liquid filtration market.
+We will add a link to Part III as soon as it is available.

 Cleaning and purification of air is required in living and workplace environments in hundreds of industries to control containments flowing into the atmosphere.
 Air filtration products include filters for vehicle air intake/induction, vehicle cabin air, commercial and residential heating and air-conditioning (HVAC) systems, cleanrooms, laboratory hoods, personal protection (such as facemasks and respirators), large baghouse filters, air intake for turbines, industrial dust collection systems, and vacuum cleaner bag filters.
 The most common fibers in air filtration include polypropylene (PP), polyester (PET), glass fibers, and cellulose.